ledona/fantasy-experiments/models/README.md

 To create, archive and use new predictive models perform the following steps

-1. Make sure that the fantasy environment is successfully installed and usable, and the database files containing raw and calculated stats are in $FANTASY_HOME.
+1. Make sure that the fantasy environment is successfully installed and usable, and the database files containing raw and calculated stats are in _$FANTASY_HOME_.
 2. Create a new model folder.
 Easiest to copy the most recent model folder and rename.
 3. Create/update the data export scripts and model training json files.
 The training files are json dicts with the following structure (refer to previous files for concrete examples):
 ```